Betsy Bauer Studio

 With this new work, using rocks found in New Mexico in dry riverbeds and beside rivers like the Rio Grande, she is making her art creations available to a wider audience and sharing her joy and love of the earth.

-She is happy to offer her unique wrapped rocks here.
+She is happy to offer her unique collection of wrapped rocks here.

 A Little History.....